packit/packit/README.md

 This project provides tooling and automation to integrate upstream open source projects into Fedora operating system.

+## Elevator pitch

+Packit  is a CLI tool that helps developers auto-package upstream projects into Fedora operating system.
+With just one configuration file in your upstream repository, packit will automatically generate RPM packages for Fedora and update them as you update your source upstream.
+With packit you can build SRPMs, trigger koji builds and even create bodhi updates, effectively replacing the whole Fedora packaging workflow.

 ## Plan and current status